cies/kubuntu-setup/README.md

 # My Kubuntu setup

+**NOTE**: This repository archived as I've since moved to OpenSUSE Tumbleweed for which I keep [similar notes](https://github.com/cies/tumbleweed-setup).

 After having a bad experience with other distros I'm back to Kubuntu and KDE.

 KDE because...
 [XFCE](https://www.xfce.org) was too light (and [in terms of resources not much lighter](https://www.forbes.com/sites/jasonevangelho/2019/10/23/bold-prediction-kde-will-steal-the-lightweight-linux-desktop-crown-in-2020) than KDE).
 [LXQt](https://lxqt.org) was not there yet.
 [GNOME](https://www.gnome.org/gnome-3) was better in some ways, but could not beat KDE for me.